-Due to the tenant’s mandatory right to claim the extension of the lease, landlord’s rights in relation to legal measures are rather limited, unless it becomes obvious that the tenant will not leave on the agreed (and ordered by the court, respectively) date.
+Due to a tenant’s mandatory right to claim an extension of the lease, a landlord’s rights in relation to legal measures are rather limited, unless it becomes obvious that the tenant will not leave on the agreed (and ordered by Court, respectively) date.
 Under these circumstances, it might be possible to evict the tenant on the date of termination.

 A tenant may terminate a lease if the landlord does not hand over the leased premises at the time agreed upon, or if, at the handover, the premises have defects that significantly impair their suitability for the intended use.
-During the lease, the tenant may give notice with immediate effect if the landlord is notified about such a defect and fails to remedy the defect within an adequate period.
+During the lease, the tenant may give notice with immediate effect if the landlord is notified about such a defect and fails to remedy it within an adequate period of time.

 In addition, both a landlord and a tenant may terminate a lease for valid reasons that make it impossible to continue the lease.

 Tenants can be forced to leave.
-The duration of the process depends on court instances and can take several months or years.
+The duration of the process to enforce this depends on court instances, but can take several months or years.

-As consideration for the services performed by the contractor, prices are usually agreed as unit prices (Einheitspreise), lump sums (Globalpreise), or at a flat rate (Pauschalpreise).
+As consideration for the services performed by the contractor, prices are usually agreed as unit prices (Einheitspreise) or lump sums (Globalpreise), or at a flat rate (Pauschalpreise).
 These prices are normally considered as fixed prices.

 Unit prices determine the consideration for individual services that are listed as separate items in the schedule of services.
 They are defined for the individual units of quantity, so that the consideration owed for a service is computed after its completion.
-The quantities of services performed at unit prices are determined, depending on the terms of the contractor agreement, in accordance with their actual measure (by measurement, weighing or counting) or with their theoretical measure based on the underlying designs.
+The quantities of services performed at unit prices are determined according to the terms of the contractor agreement, in accordance with their actual measure (by measurement, weighing or counting) or with their theoretical measure based on the underlying designs.

 General and total contractor models are often used.